 Dairy cattle are housed in and regularly exposed to various types of facilities throughout their life.
 Starting from the calf housing, then onto heifer housing, and finally to the lactating cow barns and milking center.

 Through all of these facilities their design and construction focus to ensure that dairy cows are comfortable, in an environment to improve their health, and prevent diseases - all while considering ease of management through layout and site planning.

 How can you get more comfortable cows?
 There are various methods, including ventilation, heat stress relief, facility design, stall design, lighting design, and a proper flooring surface.
-Visit the Presentations, Drawings, Papers, and Photos housed on this site for further explanation of these methods, and if you have questions about the content, contact Curt Gooch.
+Visit the Presentations, Drawings, Papers, and Photos housed on this site for further explanation of these methods.

 Calves need to be given a good start in life to ensure they will be viable replacements for the herd.
 Properly raised calves are more apt to be healthy, vigorous, and ready for first calving at the target age and body size for the farm.
 As cows, they should be able to cope with stressful environmental conditions better than calves raised in less than ideal conditions.
 Providing adequate nutrition, health care, animal husbandry, and management are essential.
 Ensuring a proper environment for each animal is equally important.

 Facilities can be old structures or new, elaborate or simple; no matter the type they must provide a management and housing system that provides the following five key elements to the calf on a year-round basis.